 Policy Group 1

-To fight climate change, car producers can be required by law to limit the average CO2 emission of the vehicles they sell in a year.
-The limit is lowered every year, to the point that car producers will only be allowed to produce electric or hydrogen vehicles after a certain date.
+To fight climate change, car producers can be required by law to limit the average CO2 emission per kilometer of the vehicles they sell in a year.
+The limit is lowered every year, to the point that car producers will only be allowed to sell vehicles that do not emit CO2, such as electric or hydrogen vehicles after a certain date.
 This policy is called an emission standard.

 Q10.2 Would an emission standard have overall positive or negative impacts on employment?